wp-plugins/ibeducator/readme.txt

 == Changelog ==

+= 1.3.5 =
+* Added the beta version of the Stripe payment gateway.
+It's a beta version, so please test it before using it on production.
+* Lecturers can see which entries have the quizzes that are ready to be graded.
+The text "quiz pending" is added to the entry row on the Entries admin page.
+* Added the "ib_educator_access_status" filter.

 = 1.3.4 =
 * Improved the lesson content restriction even further.
 * Added a filter to the "rss_use_excerpt" option (the setting "For each article in a feed, show" in Settings &raquo; Reading) such that it returns 1 for lessons.